percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

 * Change any required parameters

 * If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
-An MDD MAY add information to the OHB, but MUST NOT change existing information in the OHB.
+An MDD can add information to the OHB, but MUST NOT change existing information in the OHB.

 * If the MDD resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.
   Note that this might result in a decrease in the size of the OHB.
+It is also possible for the MDD to remove the OHB entirely if all parameters in the RTP header are reset to their original values and no other header extensions follow the OHB.
+If the OHB is removed and no other extension is present, the X bit in the RTP header MUST be set to 0.

 * The MDD MUST NOT delete any header extensions before the OHB, but MAY add, delete, or modify any that follow the OHB.